 Do I have to be a member to participate in the Museum Association's Museum Essentials online learning programme?

 Yes.
 Museum Essentials is a membership benefit for all our individual members.
 To become a member, visit our website: https://www.museumsassociation.org/join/individual-membership Access to the course and content is available as long as you remain a member.

 Is there an opportunity to discuss my learning with Museums Association staff?

 If you want to talk to a member of the Museums Association about community partnerships, then email email@example.com

 Is there a discussion section for this course?

 We don't have a discussion area within each course but look to share your reflections with your own network or peers.
 Why not create a WhatsApp group, or arrange a meet up - in real life or digitally?

 Meet the expert

-Emily Clarke and 186 others have booked this class
+Sophie Small and 265 others have booked this class

 I really enjoyed the course and the content.
 Some of the exercises are challenging to do if working from home or a volunteer/student however the quality of the content and exercise types are all very good.
 I would recommend!